leangjia/blender_docs/trunk/blender_docs/manual/addons/object/carver.rst

 Carver
 ******

-Cut and boolean objects directly in the 3D Viewport.
+Cut and Boolean objects directly in the 3D Viewport.

 Activation